nephio-experimental/common-lib/README.md

 # common-lib
-Common types shared between various repos under nephio-project
+Common types shared between various repos under the nephio-project

 ## Description
-Repo to hold common types used across multiple component repos under nephio-project
+Repo to hold common types used across multiple component repos under the nephio-project

 ## Contributing
 // TODO: Add detailed information on how you would like others to contribute to this project